 The total stock of krises is overwhelmed by krises from Indonesia, particularly Sumatra and Java.
 Somewhat rarely are krises from the Malay Peninsula encountered.
-The precise origins of krises often is obscured because of trade and migration between Malaysia and Indonesia, but it seems likely that this kris has its origins on the Malay Peninsula.
+The precise origins of krises often is obscured because of trade and migration between Malaysia and Indonesia, but it seems likely that this kris has its origins on the Malay Peninsula, and most probably Terengganu.

 This example has a straight, double-edged blade of damascened iron.
 The wooden scabbard is encased in gilded (gold plated) sheet silver which has been repoussed on one side with scrolling water-plant foliage and flowers, and on the other, with flowers amid geometric patterning.